 Taking care of a classic car isn’t the same as looking after a new one.
 Due to the age and condition of different components, old cars need lots of love and care to preserve their vintage appeal and avoid the corrosion of their original parts.
 But, as every classic car owner knows, maintaining them is all part of the joy of owning one.

 If you’re new to classic car ownership, getting to grips with the upkeep and maintenance required to protect your car is one of the biggest challenges you face.
 So, to help out, we’ve put together a guide on how to look after a classic car, with a focus on maintaining your classic through the winter and getting it ready for spring.

-In the guide, we offer practical advice on storing your car to limit corrosion, as well as maintenance tips that will prevent long-term storage impacting on its performance.
-We’ve even enlisted the help of an expert, Claus Stig Christensen, CEO of classic car rental portal, BookAclassic, so you can learn how the pros take care of their classics.
+In this, our ultimate guide to classic car storage and maintenance, we offer practical advice on storing your car to limit corrosion, as well as maintenance tips that will prevent long-term storage impacting on its performance.
+Use the links below to find the information you need.

 - Expert Advice for Maintaining a Classic Car

 - Preparing Your Car for a New Season of Driving

 - What to do Before Storing a Classic Car

 - How to Maintain a Classic Car in Storage

 Maintaining a Classic Car